15 Unforgettable Places to Visit in Cuba

 The beaches that line the southern and western edges of the island are easily among Cuba’s best – Playa Sirena on the west side of the island and Playa Blanca and Playa Larga are each better than the best.

-While there isn’t much to the island other than resorts, beaches, and some of Cuba’s best spots for snorkeling, diving, and deep-sea fishing, this is the perfect destination for a relaxing beach vacation.
-While it may be a bit harder to reach than the beaches in Guardalavaca and Cuba’s northern cays, don’t count it out – for in-the-know travelers, it’s a true gem.
+While it may be a bit harder to reach Cayo Largo del Sur than the beaches in Guardalavaca and Cuba’s northern cays, don’t count it out – for in-the-know travelers, this is one of the best places to visit in Cuba for a beach vacation.

 Travel Essential